Dibaryon resonances and short-range $NN$ interaction: Modern status and structure of dibaryons

 The first theoretical prediction for the existence of hexaquark (or dibaryon) resonances was done by Dyson and Xuong \cite{Dyson64} as early as in 1964, i.e., very soon after a pioneer work of Gell-Mann about quarks.
 By using the SU(6) symmetry, the authors~\cite{Dyson64} predicted three pairs of low-lying non-strange dibaryon states near $NN$, $N\Delta$ and $\Delta\Delta$ thresholds.
 Denoted by $\mathcal{D}_{TJ}$, where $T$ and $J$ mean the isospin and total angular momentum, there were $\mathcal{D}_{01}$ (the deuteron) and $\mathcal{D}_{10}$ (the singlet deuteron), $\mathcal{D}_{12}$ and $\mathcal{D}_{21}$, and $\mathcal{D}_{03}$ and $\mathcal{D}_{30}$ states.
 Based on the simple SU(6) mass formula and using the known masses of the first two trivial dibaryons, Dyson and Xuong predicted the masses of other four states.
 Five out of the above six dibaryons have now been confirmed by experiments, which revealed surprisingly good agreement of the observed dibaryon masses with the above predictions.

-In fact, the isovector dibaryon $\mathcal{D}_{12}$ located slightly below the $N\Delta$ threshold and having the width of about the $\Delta$ width was known well before the prediction of Dyson and Xuong from the experiments made by the group of Meshcheryakov et al. at the Dubna Synchrocyclotron~\cite{Meshcher} on the reaction $\pi^+ d \to pp$.
-The follow-up experiments and partial-wave analyses (PWA)~\cite{Hoshiz,Arndt,Strak} confirmed this resonance in the reaction $\pi^+ d \to pp$ and revealed it also in $pp$ and $\pi d$ elastic scattering.
-The resonance pole corresponding to the average mass of about 2160 MeV and width of about 120 MeV was clearly found in the PWA and the recent Faddeev calculations of the $\pi NN$ system~\cite{Gal14}.
+In fact, the resonance peak located slightly below the $N\Delta$ threshold and having the width of about the $\Delta$ width was observed well before the prediction of Dyson and Xuong in the experiments made by the group of Meshcheryakov et al. at the Dubna Synchrocyclotron~\cite{Meshcher} on the reaction $\pi^+ d \to pp$.
+The follow-up PWA~\cite{Hoshiz,Arndt,Strak} confirmed the $\mathcal{D}_{12}$ dibaryon resonance in the reaction $\pi^+ d \to pp$ and revealed it also in $pp$ and $\pi d$ elastic scattering.
+The resonance pole corresponding to the average mass of about 2160 MeV and width of about 120 MeV was also found in the recent Faddeev calculations of the $\pi NN$ system~\cite{Gal14}.
 Theoretically, it can be interpreted as an $N\Delta$ molecular-like state, though some admixture of hexaquark components is not excluded as well.